-It’s fair to say that 2020 hasn’t exactly gone to plan.
-But now, as more and more countries are opening up to UK travellers, there’s a light at the end of the tunnel.
-To help you make up for lost time next year, we’ve created a handy guide on how to make the most of your 2021 annual leave.
+It’s fair to say that 2020 didn’t exactly gone to plan.
+But now, thanks to the UK-approved vaccines, there are hopes that travel will be back on the agenda from the spring.
+To help you make up for lost time, we’ve created a handy guide on how to make the most of your 2021 annual leave.
 So you can enjoy maximum time off using minimal holiday allowance – simple.

 Using the 2021 bank holidays to your advantage, you can savour those precious days off and boost your annual leave.
-Next year, using just 24 days of your holiday allowance, you could enjoy an incredible 51 days off work.
+Using just 24 days of your holiday allowance, you could enjoy an incredible 51 days off work.
 Tempted?
 Grab your calendar and start planning your holidays for 2021.

 Have 16 days off in April with eight days’ annual leave

-Easter falls in early April next year, with Good Friday on 2nd April and Easter Monday on 5th April.
+Easter falls in this year, with Good Friday on 2nd April and Easter Monday on 5th April.
 That means you could finish work on 26th March and have a whopping 16 consecutive days off work.
 And – this is the best bit – you’ll only have to use eight days of your 2021 annual leave.
 To top it off, April is a great month to get away, as lots of different countries see their best weather at this time of year.
-You could book an epic trip to Australia, go on safari in South Africa, or find cheap flights to Thailand and chill out on a sun-soaked beach.
+You could go on safari in South Africa, or find cheap flights to Thailand and chill out on a sun-soaked beach.

 Days to book off work: 29, 30, 31 March and 1, 6, 7, 8, 9 April